efraingatuzz/ISMabs/ISMabs_xspec/README.md

 See Gatuzz et al. (2015) for details.

+CONTACT

+Please contact me with any reports or questions. egatuzz@mpe.mpg.de

 ISMabs Release Notes
 New in version 1.2 (May 2015):
 - The parameter names do not have mathematical operators.